Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

 # Issues/Bugs:

-  - Rendering Responsive design to mobil device (Review-site).
+  - Rendering Responsive design to mobil device (Review-site: client div at break point 360).
   - Destination location on Map, is not working.
   - Map icone are not working.